 Chu-Yi specializes in maintaining the design intents throughout the construction via close communication and detail coordination.
 The projects that he has been involved with include Wuzhen Theater; the Jiulongcang Hannzou Junxi Project; Suzhuo Eslite Bookstore Mall, Huanshan Municipal Museum, Tenjing Financial District lot 03-14, Taiwan High Speed Rail Hsinchu Station, Core Pacific City.

-Shi-Guo Yang is an Associate in KRIS YAO｜ARTECH.
-He has a Bachelor’s Degree in 1997 and a Master Degree in Architecture in 2000, both from Tunghai University.
+Shi-Guo Yang is an Associate Principal in Shanghai Office of KRIS YAO｜ARTECH.
+He received his Bachelor of Architecture in 1997 and the Master of Architecture in 2000, both from Tunghai University.
 He joined KRIS YAO｜ARTECH in 2002.
-He specializes in project execution, design development and detail design.
-Shi-Guo became an Associate in 2003 in Artech Shanghai Office.

 Shi-Guo is specialized in project execution and detail design.
 He has extensive experience in overall planning and architectural design of residential and commercial buildings in China.
 His current participating and completed projects are Zhonghai Zhabei Commercial and Residential Project Phases 1-3, ZhongHai foshan High-rise Residence Phases 1-3, Shanghai Sino Horizon Anting Residence,Guangren Temple commercial district, Haikou seaside commercial district, Gubei Water Town Hangu Villa Boutique Hotel, Yangzhou MSD Project Phase 1 North District Office Complex, Nanjing Shangqinhuai International Cultural Exchange Center and Qujiang Xian Folk Theatre and Boutique Hotel.